harry353/ToD-Notes/Sessions/Session 1.md

 Meanwhile, [[Thora]], who was sent on a mission after [[Elturel]] disappeared and returned a year ago, sees smoke and a massive blue wingspan in the distance while setting up camp.
 She runs toward the city to help.

-It turns out that the attack comes from a dragon, making several passes before flying away. [[Garus]] checks that [[Edgewyn]] is safe, then runs back to help the townsfolk. [[Piiinuz]] returns to the prison with a sword, but her former allies have fled. [[Garus]] manages to save only one person from the fires.
+It turns out that the attack comes from a blue dragon, making several passes before flying away. [[Garus]] checks that [[Edgewyn]] is safe, then runs back to help the townsfolk. [[Piiinuz]] returns to the prison with a sword, but her former allies have fled. [[Garus]] manages to save only one person from the fires.

 [[Piiinuz]] then spots eight small dragons attacking a woman in an alley. [[Garus]] and [[Thora]] are nearby; [[Edgewyn]] is farther away and is late to the fight.
 The woman is stabbed and killed.
 One of the creatures speaks to [[Garus]] in Draconic, who recognizes them as [[Kobolds]].
 The group defeats them, keeping one alive for interrogation.